-ST. LOUIS, Mo. – SAF-Holland is looking to put an end to the costly problem of dropped trailers.
+ST. LOUIS, Mo., October 31, 2016 – SAF-Holland is looking to put an end to the costly problem of dropped trailers.
 The company introduced today for its Holland FW35-series fifth wheels a new ELI-te Fifth Wheel Coupling Assistant.

 ELI stands for electronic lock indicator, and is a much improved version of the system offered today, which officials acknowledged was an idea ahead of its time that didn’t enjoy widespread adoption.
 The previous ELI system featured an in-dash light that indicated whether or not the trailer was properly coupled.

 The new system, ELI-te helps driver inspections of the fifth wheel by shining four bright LED lights directly on the kingpin and lock jaws of the assembly so drivers no longer require a flashlight to ensure the trailer has been securely coupled.
 If the kingpin is not properly locked into place, a blinking red light on both sides of the fifth wheel will alert drivers.